-Internal Auditing is an independent, objective assurance and consultancy activity designed to add value and improve an organisation's operations.
+Definition - Internal Auditing is an independent, objective assurance and consultancy activity designed to add value and improve an organisation's operations.
 It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes.

+The PSIAS encompass the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF) as follows:-

+- Mission of Internal Audit:

+- Definition of Internal Auditing:

+- Core Principles for the Professional Practice of Internal Auditing;

+- Code of Ethics; and

+- The Standards.

-- 2.4 The PSIAS encompass the mandatory elements of the Institute of Internal Auditors (IIA) International Professional Practices Framework (IPPF) as follows:- - Definition of Internal Auditing; - Code of Ethics; and - International Standards for the Professional Practice of Internal Auditing (including interpretations and glossary). - 2.5 Section 151 of the Local Government Act requires the Council (through the Chief Financial Officer) to ensure the proper administration of the Council's financial affairs.
-The work of the Internal Audit function supports the appointed S151 Officer in this as the Internal Audit function assists managers to administer the Council's finances in a sound manner related to the associated risks, and it provides information and assurance to the Chief Finance Officer on the extent of proper administration.
+Section 151 of the Local Government Act requires the Council (through the Chief Financial Officer) to ensure the proper administration of the Council's financial affairs.
+The work of the Internal Audit supports the appointed Section 151 Officer to administer the Council's finances in a sound manner related to the associated risks, and it provides information and assurance to the Chief Finance Officer on the extent of proper administration.

-- 2.6 The service will continue to strive to be responsive to customers and their individual needs and to add value to the organisation where it can.
-It largely does this through acting as a control assurance function providing assurance to managers and to the organisation as a whole on the state of its internal control and governance arrangements.
-It also adds value by pointing out inefficiencies and by supporting managers in the assessment and management of risk as new service delivery models are considered. - 2.7 Advice Internal Audit staff continuously provide advice on internal control and governance issues, and the management of risks, as risk and control experts.
-They do this when in the field on matters not part of their designated audit, or in response to direct approaches to the internal audit office by clients seeking help and support.
-This helps to ensure the sound and effective control of business, strategic and operational risks within the Council as changes are considered - 2.8 Counter Fraud Culture the work of Internal Audit through testing for and preventing and detecting fraud contributes to the corporate counter fraud culture.
+The service will continue to strive to be responsive to customers and their individual needs and to add value to the organisation where it can.
+It largely does this through acting as a control assurance function providing assurance to managers and to the organisation on its internal control and governance arrangements.
+It also adds value by highlighting inefficiencies and by supporting managers in the assessment and management of risk as new service delivery models are considered.

+Advice - Internal Audit staff continuously provide advice on internal control and governance issues, and the management of risks, as risk and control experts.
+They do this when in the field on their designated audit, or in response to direct approaches to the internal audit office by customers seeking help and support.
+This helps to ensure the sound and effective control of business, strategic and operational risks within the Council as changes are considered.

+Counter Fraud Culture - the work of Internal Audit through testing for and preventing and detecting fraud contributes to the corporate counter fraud culture.
 The service will also contribute to the Anti-Fraud, Bribery and Corruption Statement of Intent and will participate in activities set out in the Fraud Response Plan.

-3. WHAT THIS MEANS WE NEED TO DO:
+WHAT THIS MEANS WE NEED TO DO:-

-- 3.1 In meeting these drivers and organisational needs, the Council's Internal Audit Service will: - Provide assurance on the Council's internal control system, by auditing both financial and non-financial risks; - Audit the main financial systems and other systems related to possible material misstatements, regardless of comparative risk; - Deliver risk based assurance on those controls that mitigate significant risks; - Fully comply with best practice as defined by Public Sector Internal Audit Standards: - Better integrate the outcomes and other information gathered as part, of the internal audit process, with the risk management processes of the Council; - Maintain ongoing effective relationships with the External Auditor and deliver complimentary plans of work so as to deliver an efficient audit service collectively, for the Council; - Ensure that appropriate resources, suitably experienced, and with skills to deliver the whole plan of work are maintained within the Internal Audit Service Unit or procured from approved providers e.g. AGMA Shared Services; - Improve the efficiency and effectiveness of operations of the service; - Promote good corporate governance and control practices and contribute to a good governance culture; and - Work in a positive manner alongside clients, supporting them in the effective management of risk and service delivery.
+In meeting these drivers and organisational needs, the Internal Audit Service will:-

+- Provide assurance on the Council's internal control system, by auditing both financial and non-financial risks; - Audit the main financial systems and other systems related to possible material misstatements, regardless of comparative risk; - Deliver risk based assurance on those controls that mitigate significant risks; - Fully comply with best practice as defined by Public Sector Internal Audit Standards; - Better integrate the outcomes and other information gathered as part, of the internal audit process, with the risk management processes of the Council; - Maintain ongoing effective relationships with the External Auditor and deliver complimentary plans of work so as to deliver an efficient audit service collectively, for the Council; - Ensure that appropriate resources, suitably experienced, and with skills to deliver the whole plan of work are maintained within the Internal Audit Service or procured from approved providers e.g. Shared Services; - Improve the efficiency and effectiveness of operations of the service; - Promote good corporate governance and control practices and contribute to a good governance culture; and - Work in a positive manner alongside customers, supporting them in the effective management of risk and service delivery.

-4. HOW WILL WE DO THIS?
+HOW WILL WE DO THIS?